Who is Jack English?

 After college he joined the Army where he earned a commission.
 There, he found he had a special talent for boxing and was the Division champ two years in a row.
 After the Army he taught at Atlantic City High School and was their boxing coach while going to Rutgers School of Law Camden.

 THEN, there is Jack English the writer.
 Don’t confuse the two even though there are similarities.

 Like Jack English the character, Jack English the writer went to Rutgers in Camden, but he majored in physics and only minored in frat parties.
 Jack English the character and Jack English the writer both practiced law in Atlantic City.
 But, there are differences too.
 Jack English the writer was in the Navy not the Army.
 Jack English the writer never boxed.
-His official Navy records indicate he was a systems analyst.
+His official Navy records indicate he was a programmer.
 Right.

 Confused?
 Someone once said, “The mark of an educated mind is being able to entertain two ideas at once.”

 Jack English the character is like a perfectly cooked steak.
 But, even the greatest steak lover wants barbeque once in a while.
 That’s why Jack English the writer has other novels centered on other characters.

 His Sci-Fi novels, Maker of Worlds, Maker of Suns, and Maker of Men revolve around an atmospheric physicist named Alexander Stoneheart.

 The principal characters in Archimedes Principle are Buckley Mills Forrester, an auditor, and Becker, a spikey-haired, tattooed woman with a Ph.D. in mathematics from Berkeley.
 She is twice as smart as everyone around her.